Fax | (312) 332-8451

 - Transportation Litigation

-Zachary G. Shook is an associate with experience in state and federal courts focusing his practice on medical liability, product liability litigation, construction litigation, commercial contract litigation, catastrophic injury and loss litigation, defense of toxic tort claims and commercial transportation litigation.
+Zachary G. Shook is a partner with experience in state and federal courts focusing his practice on medical liability, product liability litigation, construction litigation, commercial contract litigation, catastrophic injury and loss litigation, defense of toxic tort claims and commercial transportation litigation.
 Mr. Shook received his juris doctorate magna cum laude from The John Marshall Law School where he was the lead articles editor for The John Marshall Law Review.

 - Illinois Supreme Court